 - Laboratory test records and results.

-- A summary of jobs you have worked in the past and a description of your duties and responsibilities.
+- The summary of jobs you have worked in the past and a description of your duties and responsibilities.

 - Any recent W-2’s you have or a federal tax return copy if you were self-employed.